Sinamaralani/Raastin/README.md

 # Description
 <p>
- Raastin is a modern cryptocurrency app built with Kotlin, Jetpack Compose, and MVVM architecture.It provides real-time market data.
+ Raastin is a modern cryptocurrency app built with Kotlin, Jetpack Compose, and MVVM architecture.
+It provides real-time market data.
 </p>

 # Preview